rivera-bl/dotfiles/README.md

     - I if ever need to merge build the system with home-manager included I can add the flake as an input
     - If doing a lot of changes and testing I could use `config.lib.file.mkOutOfStoreSymlink` temporarily

+- After a bit of usage I can say:
+    - hm build takes half the time of nixos-rebuild

 ### Installation

 - Test the tool: